 Will I be able to shave and style my beard as normal after the beard transplant?

 After a beard procedure, you will be able to shave and style your facial hair however you wish.
 To provide a natural appearance, the hairs are transplanted as individual (and sometimes two hair) grafts.
 Great care is taken to assure natural growth and appearance including the careful placement of the grafts at the exact angle and direction of typical growth.
 Once placed, the microscopically dissected grafts of a beard transplant are permanent.
+Therefore, once the new hairs have begun to grow on their own after the three-month mark, you will be able to shave, trim and style your new beard without worrying that you will damage the follicle placement.

 The Wimpole Clinic provides expert advice to our male and transgender clients on beard transplant options, beard transplant side-effects and facial hair restoration.
 Get in touch with us now to book a free, no-obligation beard assessment or to find answers to any queries about transplant procedures.